Shlomi, Israel: History

 1940s map of al-Bassa, with the modern layout of Shlomi overlaid in blue.

-Shlomi was founded as a Ma'abara in 1950 by Jewish immigrants from Tunisia and Morocco on the ruins of a Palestinian village of al-Bassa, which had been destroyed during what the 1948 Arab–Israeli War, and which Adolf Neubauer "proposed to identify... with the Batzet of the Talmud".
+Shlomi was founded as a Ma'abara in 1950 by Jewish immigrants from Tunisia and Morocco on the site of the Palestinian village of al-Bassa, which had been destroyed during the 1948 Arab–Israeli War, and which Adolf Neubauer "proposed to identify... with the Batzet of the Talmud".
 The Palestinian Arab village was stormed by Haganah troops in May 1948 and almost completely razed.
 Its residents were either internally displaced or expelled to neighboring countries.

 Shlomi was the target of Hezbollah Katyusha rocket attacks on 11 May 2005, Israel's Independence Day, and again on Israel's Independence Day in 2006.

 It was again the target of rocket attacks on 12 July 2006, a diversion to facilitate the killing of three soldiers and kidnapping two others, which sparked the 2006 Lebanon War.

 On 6 April 2023, several rockets hit the town and caused damage to a street and a commercial center.